Rifaqajmal/BSCS-Journey/README.md

 ## ⭐ Repository Purpose

-This repository serves as a complete academic archive showcasing my growth, learning progress, practical work, and projects completed throughout my BS Computer Science degree.
+This repository serves as a complete academic archive showcasing my learning journey, practical work, laboratory exercises, assignments, and projects completed throughout my BS Computer Science degree at UET Mardan.

----
+If you are a student, recruiter, or developer, feel free to explore the repository and review the projects and implementations.